Skip to main content

 Auto-correctionsTurn off — let Nostalgia handle restoration

 A clean 600 DPI flatbed scan is the strong practical default for prints.
 Move up to 1200 or 2400 DPI when the print has real detail worth preserving and you want an archival master, not just a social-ready restore.
+Use your scanner's optical resolution — interpolated DPI beyond the optical limit adds file size but no real detail.

 Recommended scanners ($60 - $100 range): Epson Perfection V39, Canon CanoScan LiDE 400, or any USB flatbed scanner with 600+ DPI optical resolution.
 You do not need a high-end film scanner for prints.